ankane/pretender/README.md

 Pretender is also flexible and lightweight - less than 40 lines of code :-)

 Pretender works with Rails 2.3+ and almost any authentication system.
-(devise, authlogic, sorcery, and many more - it's agnostic)
+(devise, authlogic, sorcery, and many more - it’s agnostic)

 [Battle-tested at Instacart](https://www.instacart.com)

 ## Get started

-Add this line to your application's Gemfile:
+Add this line to your application’s Gemfile:

 ```ruby
 # Gemfile